1coderookie/KobraGoNeoInsights/docs/hardware/printhead.md

 #### Disassembling the Hotend/Heater Block/Heatbreak
 If you need to take out the hotend from the printhead to change it, disassemble it or to take out the heatbreak to clean it, check out the following steps in the expandable box below.

-??? example "Disassembling the Hotend, Heater Block and/or Heatbreak"
+??? example "Disassembling The Hotend, Heater Block And/Or Heatbreak"

     - When you look at the hotend, you'll see two bigger hexagon socket screws at the top left and right corner of the cooling element and two tiny hexagon grub screws at the lower end. <br> ![Screws](../assets/images/head_go_hotend-screws_web.jpg)
     - Before you start to disassemble it though, take out the thermistor and the cartridge heater of the heater block first by loosening the two tiny grub screws. <br> ![Screws heater block](../assets/images/head_block-screws-close_web.jpg) <br> Be careful to not rip any wires!